IT-Academy-BCN/ita-challenges-backend/README.md

 ### Description

+The ITA-challenges-backend project is an application designed for users to participate in coding challenges.
+The application offers a diverse range of categories and features such as the type of language, the challenge difficulty or the user score.
+Moreover, users have access to links to take part in Hackatons and to helpful resources.
+This project is a training space where users can reinforce programming skills across the most commonly used languages in the software landscape.

 The ITA-challenges-backend project is built using Java with the Spring Boot framework and reactive programming.
-It is an initiative designed specifically for students enrolled in the IT Academy program at Barcelona Activa.
+Students enrolled in the IT Academy program at Barcelona Activa are an integral part of this project, as they collaborate in its development and use the application to improve their programming skills.

-The primary goal is to provide students with hands-on experience in a real-world development environment, simulating scenarios they may encounter in their future careers.

-Simultaneously, students collaborate to create a valuable learning tool for the [ITA challenges application](http://dev.ita-challenges.eurecatacademy.org/ita-challenge/challenges) dedicated to code and programming coding-challenges.
-This project involves tackling new features, addressing legacy code, resolving bugs, and fostering teamwork.
-The emphasis is not only on technical proficiency but also on providing a holistic learning experience for our students.
+Students have the opportunity to work in a real development environment, tackling new features, solving problems in existing code, correcting errors, and fostering teamwork.

 This project exists thanks to all the people who contribute.

-**For newcomers**, we strongly emphasize the importance of thoroughly reading the entire README.
+**For new contributors**, we strongly emphasize the importance of thoroughly reading the entire README.
 This document contains crucial information about installation, configuration, and daily processes necessary for effectively working on this project.